rallpphh/Module-4_Smart-Contract-Management---ETH-AVAX/README.md

-# MyAllowance Contract
+# MyToken Contract

 # Overview
-MyAllowance is a Solidity smart contract that allows users to manage and redeem their daily allowance tokens.
-It is built on top of the ERC20 standard and utilizes the Ownable contract from OpenZeppelin for access control.
+MyToken is a Solidity smart contract based on the ERC20 standard and utilizes the Ownable contract from OpenZeppelin for access control.
+It allows users to manage and redeem tokens for daily allowance and also includes functionality for minting, transferring, burning tokens, and managing redeemable items.

 # Functions

- **mintAllowance**: Allows the owner to mint new tokens and distribute them to players as rewards.
+- **mint**: Allows the owner to mint new tokens and distribute them.

-**transferAllowance**: Enables players to transfer their tokens to other addresses.
+- **transfer**: Enables users to transfer tokens to other addresses.

-**redeemAllowance**: Allows players to redeem their tokens for daily allowance.
+- **redeemItem**: Allows users to redeem tokens for items.

-**burnAllowance**: Allows anyone to burn their own tokens.
+- **burn**: Allows users to burn their own tokens.

-**getBalance**: Allows players to check their token balance, including redeemed allowance.

-**AllowancePerDay**: Returns the allowance options per day.
+- **totalSupply**: Returns the total supply of tokens.
+- **balanceOf**: Returns the balance of tokens for a specific account.
+- **allowance**: Returns the amount of tokens that an owner has approved for a spender.
+- **approve**: Allows the owner to approve the transfer of tokens from their account to another.
+- **transferFrom**: Allows approved spenders to transfer tokens on behalf of the owner.
+- **isItemAvailable**: Checks if a specific item is available for redemption or purchase.

-## Usage in Remix IDE
+# Usage in Remix IDE
 1. Copy the contract code into the Remix IDE.
 2. Compile the contract using a Solidity compiler version compatible with ^0.8.20.
-3. Deploy the contract, specifying the token name and symbol.
+3. Deploy the contract, specifying the token name, symbol, decimals, initial supply, and initial owner.
 4. Interact with the deployed contract using the provided functions.

-## Owner
+# Owner
 Ralph Lauren Bensurto

-## License
+# License
 MIT License

-## SPDX-License-Identifier
+# SPDX-License-Identifier
 MIT